Orange County moving closer to less restrictive red tier, which allows more businesses to reopen

-Several counties across the state have been in the purple tier since before the winter holidays.
+A majority of counties across the state have been in the most-restrictive purple tier since before the winter holidays.
 But declining COVID-19 cases, hospitalizations and deaths are providing some hope.

-Gov. Gavin Newsom on Monday hinted that seven counties are expected to join the red tier this week.
+On Tuesday, the state announced seven counties are moving from purple to the red tier, which allows some level of additional activities such as indoor dining at restaurants, with capacity restrictions.

+None of the seven counties moving from purple to red are in Southern California.
+These are the counties: El Dorado, Lassen, Modoc, Napa, San Francisco, San Luis Obispo, Santa Clara.

 The county's test positivity rate -- which is reported weekly on Tuesdays -- improved to 5.4% last week from 7.8% the previous week, and the adjusted case rate per 100,000 on a seven-day average with a seven-day lag improved from 20.7 to 11.9.